 First of all, let’s take a look at some facts and figures around the Data Matrix barcode.
 Invented in 1987, it became an ISO/IEC standard in 2000 and has the certification: ISO/IEC 16022.
 Consisting of a Pixel matrix with an L-shaped border as a marker, the code can store up to 2335 numerical-, or 3116 alphanumerical characters.
 This corresponds to about 1.5 pages.

-The Data Matrix barcode offers a variety of essential benefits.
+The Data Matrix barcode and scanner offers a variety of essential benefits.
 Despite its relatively high data density, it requires very little space, starting from 2.5mm x 2.5mm.
 Therefore, it's an ideal solution for small industrial items, such as electronic components or surgical instruments.
 Additionally, it can be read even when one or more cells are damaged, making it a robust solution for various application purposes, such as letters or parcels.

 The possibility to engrave the Data Matrix barcode permanently is one of the most prominent benefits of this barcode-type.
 This procedure is referred to as Direct Part Marking (DPM) and can be applied using laser engraving or dot peen markers.